d1BG/youtube-mpris-fix/README.md

 # 🦊 YouTube MPRIS Fixer 🎵
+Archived in favor of [Youtube MPRIS Fix](https://github.com/LurkAndLoiter/youtube-mpris-fix) by @LurkAndLoiter which has a much more lightweight solution to the problem and works across all browsers.

 A lightweight but powerful Firefox extension to fix annoying MPRIS metadata bugs on YouTube and YouTube Music! 🎧✨ (This thing is hella vibecoded if u couldn't tell)

-There is a more lightweight [solution that works on all browsers](https://github.com/LurkAndLoiter/youtube-mpris-fix) by @LurkAndLoiter
-Once it releases on the Firefox Add-ons page, this repo will be archived

 ## The Problem 😩